milad-hub/deprecated-tracker/README.md

 🔍 **Powerful Filtering** - Filter by name or file to find what you need quickly
 🚫 **Ignore Management** - Hide items you're not ready to deal with yet
 📍 **Quick Navigation** - Jump straight to deprecated code with one click
+📥 **Export Results** - Export to CSV, JSON, or Markdown for reports and documentation
 🔄 **Rescan Anytime** - Re-run scans as your codebase changes

 ## Quick Start